 1.2 Other gauge settings

-Once the colors of the bar have been set, it's time to specify the other settings of the gauge chart:
+Once the colors of the bar have been set, adjust your gauge chart a widget name, and chart title.
+It's time to specify the other settings of the gauge chart:

 - Y-axis title - Name the progress bar.
 This title will show immediately on top of the bar, as opposed to the Chart Title which is displayed in larger letters above the Y-axis title.